 Boston City Council member is arrested on fraud and theft charges

-BOSTON (AP) — A Boston city councilor was arrested Friday on federal fraud charges, the U.S. attorney’s office and the FBI said.
+Boston city councilor Tania Fernandes Anderson was arrested Friday on federal fraud charges, accused of funneling part of an inflated bonus payment to a staffer to whom she was related into her own pockets during an exchange at a City Hall bathroom, the U.S. attorney’s office said.

-The agencies, which announced the arrest on the social platform X, did not name the councilor and planned to announce more details at a news conference Friday morning.
-But a document filed in U.S. District Court in Boston shows that Tania Fernandes Anderson was arrested Friday on five counts of wire fraud and one count of theft concerning a program receiving federal funds.
+Anderson, who was facing financial problems, was arrested outside her home on five counts of wire fraud and one count of theft concerning a program receiving federal funds, U.S. Attorney Joshua Levy said at a news conference.

+Anderson was scheduled to appear in federal court Friday afternoon.
+A grand jury indicted her this week.

 The document did not show that she had an attorney.
 Email and phone messages seeking comment were left at her office.